mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 expressions into NumPy-powered Python functions for numerical evaluation.
 ``lambdify()`` relies on SymPy's code generation to generate the appropriate Python code. ``lambdify()`` has not been able to handle large mechanics models in the past.
-We proposed adding common subexpression elimination (CSE) support to help with that.
+We proposed adding common sub-expression elimination (CSE) support to help with that.
 Support for the `cse()`_ function was added to ``lambdify()`` just before we started the CZI work in https://github.com/sympy/sympy/pull/21546.
 Here is an example that demonstrates